Zenika/alpine-chrome/README.md

 ## Default entrypoint

-The default entrypoint does the following command: `chromium-browser --headless --disable-gpu`
+The default entrypoint does the following command: `chromium-browser --headless --disable-gpu --disable-software-rasterizer --disable-dev-shm-usage`

 You can get full control by overriding the entrypoint using: `docker container run -it --rm --entrypoint "" zenika/alpine-chrome chromium-browser ...`